horoxix/campaign-codex/content/Dawnbreakers/Campaign 1 - The Curse of Strahd/Sessions/3 - Hektavr, 735 29.md

 At that moment, **Luther** and **Andres** arrive, colliding with another charging wolf.
 They struggle against the beast’s sheer size but manage to hold it back—helped, to their surprise, by **[[Lancelot]]**, who has followed them and now bravely snaps at the creature’s legs.

+[[Andres Gaal]] brutally slices into the Dire Wolf with his sword, leaving a diagonal cut across its thick fur.

 Cucur raises a hand and completely obliterates the previously entangled Zombie before it could reach him.
 Belladonna shoots Eldritch blasts from above.

 Suddenly, two **[[Skeleton]]s** claw their way up from the dirt behind Ismark and Luther.
-Luther narrowly avoids the strike, while Ismark is saved by Belladonna’s blast, which explodes the skeleton into a scatter of bone and dust.
+Luther narrowly avoids the strike and destroys the Skeleton with a Starry Wisp spell, while Ismark is saved by Belladonna’s blast, which explodes the skeleton into a scatter of bone and dust.

 Another scream echoes from within.
 Belladonna peers through a shattered window and sees only chaos—books and furniture strewn across the floor.